📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Sweet Pea

+Meet Sweet Pea!
 Sweet Pea is a day gecko who loves to play hide and seek in their enclosure.
 This means a well cluttered and planted tank would greatly benefit them.
 She's always got a happy face on, and loves to eat!
+Sweet Pea will need a minimum of a 2x2x4 for adoption.

 Adoption fee: $75